SebasCapo/DevTools/README.md

 # DevTools
 This plugin gives both developers and administrators some really nice features that should help you configure or develop most if not every plugin.

 For example, if you're having trouble with [CommonUtils](https://github.com/KadeDev/Common-Utils/ "CommonUtils")' configuration variables and wanna know each class ID, you can use `info roles`.
 Or you wanna know where center of a certain room is for a plugin you're making?
-Just use `info room` and/or `info gotoroom <RoomName>` to get it!
+Just use `info room` and/or `gotoroom <RoomName>` to get it!

 ### Installation
 As with any EXILED plugin, you must place the DevTools.dll file inside of your "%appdata%/Roaming/Plugins" folder.